nadia-solution-tracker/full-stack-milestome-project/README.md

 **"John does not find the book instore"**
 - As a user ,he can access this website to check if an item is in stock or not, and proceed to buying .

+**"Thomas wants to edit his profile"**
+- As a user ,he can edit his profile information only after he has succesfully logged in.This allows for changing his email address and his username

 - Logout feature is also provided.